Boosting quantum annealing performance through direct polynomial unconstrained binary optimization: Introduction

 Here, we answer this question in the affirmative, by highlighting the potential for a gain in efficiency through a direct implementation of PUBO problems.
 Paradigmatic problems that are naturally formulated in terms of PUBO range from the Boolean satisfiability problem (SAT), over the hypergraph coloring problem, to the $p$-spin model.
-Computing the number of qubits necessary to implement such problems as QUBO instances, we find a potential resource saving of up to an order of magnitude in number of qubits for some problems when formulating them instead in terms of PUBO problems.
-Additionally, we compute the minimum energy gap across a range of problems by employing exact diagonalization on small-scale systems, specifically 3-SAT instances of varying complexity generated using different methods \cite{Hsieh2021}.
-We find the direct formulations as PUBO instances to have larger gaps than the equivalent QUBO reductions, meaning the employment of PUBO formulations can signify a considerable improvement of computing time in practical applications.
-Finally, we discuss the possibility to synthesize the necessary 3-body spin interactions in quantum computers with typical gate sets employing single-qubit gates combined with CNOT or M{\o}lmer--S{\o}rensen gates.
-The required overhead of only four two-qubit gates is more than compensated by the increased gap, in addition to the saving of ancillary qubits.
-As our results illustrate, it can be of large practical advantage to directly implement PUBO formulations in quantum annealing protocols, thus increasing the scalability of these machines.
+Computing the number of qubits necessary to implement such problems as QUBO instances, we find a potential resource saving of up to an order of magnitude in the number of qubits for some problems when formulating them in terms of PUBO problems instead.
+Additionally, we compute the minimum energy gap across a range of problems by employing exact diagonalization on small-scale systems, specifically 3-SAT instances of varying complexity generated using different methods~\cite{Hsieh2021}.
+We find the direct formulations as PUBO instances to have larger gaps than the equivalent QUBO reductions, suggesting an improvement in computing time.
+While for hard instances the gap closing and thus the time-to-solution nonetheless scale exponentially with the problem size, direct PUBO formulations can exhibit smaller exponents for some classes of 3-SAT problems, which translates to an exponential speedup over the corresponding QUBO formulation.
+This behavior is agnostic to the underlying quantum computing architecture and holds for analog as well as digital platforms alike.

+For gate-based quantum computers, we discuss the possibility to synthesize the necessary 3-body spin interactions with typical gate sets employing single-qubit gates combined with CNOT or $R_{zz}$ gates.
+The required overhead of only four two-qubit gates per three-qubit gate is more than compensated by the saving of ancillary qubits as well as the increased minimum energy gap.
+This shows that it can be of large practical advantage to directly implement PUBO formulations in quantum annealing protocols, thus increasing the scalability of these machines.